 The Hub Ack Data Rate field is set to R such that the sender or recipient of this frame (a hub) is to send its I-Ack and B-Ack frames at the information data rate as encoded by R = R2R1R0 of the Data Rate field defined in the corresponding physical layer (PHY) clause, if the preceding Hub Ack Data Rate Control is set to zero, or is reserved otherwise.
 Here, bit R0 denotes the least-significant bit of R, and bit R2 denotes the most-significant bit.

+Max Sync Interval / Clock PPM

+The Max Sync Interval / Clock PPM is present only if this node is requiring centralized guard time provisioning as indicated in the MAC Capability field of the current frame.
+When present, it is formatted as shown in Figure 30.

+— Max Sync Interval / Clock PPM format

+Node Max Sync Interval

+The Node Max Sync Interval field is set to the length of this node’s maximum synchronization interval, in units of the Requested Wakeup Period field value in the current frame, over which this node is to synchronize with its hub at least once.
+It is set to zero to encode a value of 8 such units.

+Node Clock PPM

+The Node Clock PPM field is set to the PPM of this node’s MAC clock encoded according to Table 10.

+— Node Clock PPM field encoding